This Type of Thinking (Could Do Us In)

 This Type of Thinking (Could Do Us In) is the third studio album by American rock band Chevelle.
 Debuting at No. 8 on the Billboard 200 based on nearly 90,000 copies sold in its first week, it charted higher than its predecessor, Wonder What's Next but did not exceed its debut position.
 The album did not manage to match its predecessor's commercial success, but was certified platinum.
 This Type of Thinking follows generally the same heavy style as Wonder What's Next with popular singles like "Vitamin R" and "The Clincher".
 It would be the first of two records produced by Michael "Elvis" Baskette.
-This was also the final album featuring bassist Joe Loeffler, who departed from the band in 2005.
+This was also the final album that all of the Loeffler brothers involved together, following the departure of bassist Joe Loeffler from the band in 2005.

 Background and recording

 Coming off a highly successful major label debut, Chevelle finishing touring on December 17, 2003.
 They set out to write a follow-up album from scratch at the onset of the following year in what drummer Sam Loeffler described as a different approach to writing.
 He also noted how the band felt significant pressure from their label to not simply match but topple the platinum success of Wonder What's Next.
 In a 2004 interview, Loeffler described the process of approaching This Type of Thinking: